Fishing in the City

-There are no important streams open to the public for fishing in this county except in the Central Valley Delta areas where many species of warmwater fish, including striped bass, are present.
+The Central Valley Delta areas are fishable for many species of anadromous fish and warmwater fish, including striped bass and largemouth bass, are present.
 Crayfish are also found in abundance in many area of the Delta.
 Walnut Creek has a run of Chinook Salmon in the fall.

 Lakes and Reservoirs

-The East Bay Regional Park District (510) 635-0135 administers the recreational programs and facilities at two lakes in this county and the East Bay Municipal Water District (www.ebmud.com).
+The East Bay Regional Park District (www.ebparks.org) administers the recreational programs and facilities at two lakes in this county and the East Bay Municipal Water District (www.ebmud.com).
 Free walk-in access is permitted for the purpose of fishing.
 However, all anglers 16 years or older are required to have a District Fishing Access Permit in addition to a California fishing license.
-A daily permit costs $3.00.
-An annual permit for people 62 and older costs $70.00.
+A daily permit is required..
+An annual permit for people 62 and older is available.
 They are good at any of the District lakes.
 A parking fee may also be charged.

 - Lake Anza: 11 acres.
 Located in Tilden Regional Park, East Bay Regional Park District administers this reservoir.
-It has warmwater fishes, including largemouth bass and green sunfish.
+It has warmwater fish, including largemouth bass and green sunfish.
 An East Bay Regional Park District fishing access permit is not required here.

 - San Pablo Reservoir: 854 acres.
 This reservoir is about four miles northwest of Orinda and is administered by the East Bay Municipal Utilities District, (510) 223-1661.
 It has a population of warmwater fish including spotted and largemouth bass, sunfish and bluegill.
 It is stocked with catchable trout by both the Department and the District.
 The District also plants channel catfish.